 Members of our community who witness alleged violations are encouraged to report those incidents.
 Reports are forwarded to Community Standards for review.
 Not all reports result in a student conduct process.
 Based on the nature of the information shared, a report could be forwarded to other college officials.
 Community Standards manages three types of incident reports: student misconduct, concerning or threatening behavior, and sexual misconduct.

 If you have any questions about reporting an incident, contact Community Standards at 410-777-2766 or firstname.lastname@example.org.

 AACC students are expected to comply with all established college policies and conduct themselves in a manner consistent with AACC community standards.
 Any person may report alleged acts of student misconduct.
 These allegations can be reported anonymously.

-The Behavioral Assessment Team (BAT) is an interdisciplinary group of college officials that meets regularly to review and, when necessary, respond to troubling behavior.
-The BAT is based on the National Center for Higher Education Risk Management (NCHERM) model which addresses concerns about students in distress and suggests options for appropriate action by the college.
+The Behavioral Intervention Team (BIT) is an interdisciplinary group of college officials that meets regularly to review and, when necessary, respond to troubling behavior.
+The BIT is based on the National Center for Higher Education Risk Management (NCHERM) model which addresses concerns about students in distress and suggests options for appropriate action by the college.

 All members of the college community share in the responsibility to create and maintain a safe learning environment.
 All reports, except those shared to a confidential source, may be shared with college officials.
 To learn more about resources and related information, visit Sexual Harassment and Assault.

 Policies and procedures guide the day to day operations of the college to ensure academic standards and integrity are met and that they articulate expectations for student conduct.

 Code of Student Conduct